 What is an RFP?

 A request for proposal is the first step to initiate when choosing a vendor for your project.
-A good RFP outlines company or project specifics that provides detailed requirements to the product or services and gives timelines.
+A good RFP outlines company or project specifics that provide detailed requirements to the product or services and gives timelines.
 A well-thought-out RFP structure promotes potential candidates to create informative bids.
 Received bids are compared in order to make an adequate conclusion about cooperation.

 As a custom software development company, Qulix has received and processed hundreds of RFPs from potential customers.
 Detailed and comprehensive requests for proposals help vendors send an informative response as soon as possible.

 We understand that writing requests for a proposal for a mobile app, web, desktop, or middleware or even a small site redesign can be overwhelming.
 So, Qulix specialists decided to share examples of a successful RFP format for outsourcing a tech project.
 In this article, you’ll find the recommended structure, practical tips, expert advice, and examples of RFP sections.